-In its purest form, the third party funding of a dispute is an arrangement between a funder and a litigant in which the funder 'funds' or provides monetary support to a litigant for pursuing and / or enforcing a claim, in exchange for a share in any ensuing award or settlement.
+In its purest form, the third-party funding of a dispute is an arrangement between a funder and a litigant in which the funder 'funds' or provides monetary support to a litigant for pursuing and / or enforcing a claim, in exchange for a share in any ensuing award or settlement.
 The funding provided is 'non-recourse' and the funder is repaid the funded amount (its investment) along with its profit, only upon a successful outcome of the action, and not otherwise.
 The investment or the asset is the litigant's claim or award.

-While there is no express legislation or regulation around litigation financing (as it is also known) in India, there have been several decisions by superior courts which endorse the view that third party funding of disputes is not barred under Indian law.45 However, although the principles of maintenance and champerty are not applicable in India, agreements which are found to be extortionate and unconscionable, for instance completely one-sided and usurious - say a majority share in the recoveries made, may be treated as being contrary to public policy.46
+While there is no express legislation or regulation around litigation financing (as it is also known) in India, there have been several decisions by superior courts which endorse the view that third party funding of disputes is not barred under Indian law.
+Flowever, although the principles of maintenance and champerty are not applicable in India, agreements which are found to be extortionate and unconscionable, for instance completely one-sided and usurious - say a majority share in the recoveries made, may be treated as being contrary to public policy.
+Flower is also supported to the recoveries made, may be treated as being contrary to public policy.

-The CPC, which governs the procedure of civil actions in courts, was amended in the states of Maharashtra, Madhya Pradesh and Gujarat, so as to empower a court to implead a third party financier in a suit as a plaintiff (in certain circumstances).
+The CPC, which governs the procedure of civil actions in courts, was amended in the states of Maharashtra, Madhya Pradesh, and Gujarat, so as to empower a court to implead a third-party financier in a suit as a plaintiff (in certain circumstances).
 The financier may be required to give security for the payment of all costs incurred and likely to be incurred by any defendant.
-This amendment, made more than 2 decades ago, carries the implicit assumption that a plaintiff has been funded in its civil litigation (and that therefore, litigation financing, is permitted).
+This amendment, made more than 2 (two) decades ago, carries the implicit assumption that a plaintiff has been funded in its civil litigation (and that therefore, litigation financing, is permitted).

-The Arbitration Act, as amended in 2015, also contains an implied recognition that there may be cases funded by a party not otherwise concerned with the dispute.
-A potential arbitrator is required to disclose any circumstances, which are likely to give rise to justifiable doubts as to his independence or impartiality.
+The Arbitration Act, as amended in 2015, also contains an implied recognition that there may be cases funded by a party not otherwise concerned with the dispute, because it requires an arbitrator to disclose if they or their close family member have a close relationship with a third party who may be liable to recourse on the part of the unsuccessful party in the dispute.

 In its landmark decision, in Bar Council of India v.
 A K Balaji & Ors. (in relation to foreign lawyers being permitted to practice in India), the Supreme Court of India, observed (as obiter) that third party funding was permissible in India, stating.
-"There appears to be no restriction on third parties (non-lawyers) funding the litigation and getting repaid after the outcome of the litigation".47
+"There appears to be no restriction on third parties (non-lawyers) funding the litigation and getting repaid after the outcome of the litigation.".54